-The mosque's architect, Mehmet Ağa, managed to orchestrate the sort of visual wham-bam effect with the mosque's exterior that Aya Sofya achieved with its interior.
-Its curves are voluptuous, it has six minarets and the courtyard is the biggest of all of the Ottoman mosques.
-The interior has a similarly grand scale: the blue tiles that give the building its unofficial name number in the tens of thousands, there are 260 windows and the central prayer space is huge.
+The mosque's architect, Sedefhar Mehmet Ağa, managed to orchestrate the sort of visual wham-bam effect with the mosque's exterior that Aya Sofya achieved with its interior.
+Its curves are voluptuous, it has six minarets (more than any other mosque at the time it was built) and its courtyard is the biggest of all of the Ottoman mosques.
+The interior has a similarly grand scale: the İznik tiles number in the tens of thousands, there are 260 windows and the central prayer space is huge.

 To best appreciate the mosque's design, enter the complex via the Hippodrome rather than from Sultanahmet Park.
 Once inside the courtyard, which is the same size as the mosque's interior, you'll appreciate the building's perfect proportions.

 The mosque is such a popular attraction that admission is controlled so as to preserve its sacred atmosphere.
-Only worshippers are admitted through the main door; tourists must use the south door.
+Only worshippers are admitted through the main door; tourists must use the south door (follow the signs).